curryc2/Halibut_BioEcon/README.md

 Credit:
 =============
-### Steve Martell
+### Dr. Steve Martell
-Many of the contained in fisheryFootPrint_plus.R used were originally written by Steve Martell.
+Many of the functions contained in fisheryFootPrint_plus.R used were originally written by Steve Martell.
+The original code may be found on [github](https://github.com/seastateinc/fisheryFootprint).